A. Barriers to effective ministry.

 E. Build relationships with local Native communities.

-1. Offer help to local Native communities; they are your primary source for referrals.
-Work with them, not for them.
+1. Offer help to local Native communities; they are your primary source for

-2. Maintain consistent presence at public Native events to demonstrate your sincerity and support.
+2. Maintain consistent presence at public Native events to demonstrate your

 3. Seek continuing education for work in Native communities.